 A vivid discussion about cannabis, cannabinoids and industry categories fired up at the Benzinga Cannabis Capital Conference on Thursday.

-Azadian, along with Stephen Dahmer, CMO of Vireo Health (CSE:VREO) (OTCQX:VREOF), Jon Vaught, CEO of Front Range Biosciences and Joe Feltham, COO of 4Front Ventures (CSE:FFNT) (OTCQX: FFNTF) shared their comments on how understanding the basic science behind the plant can be a crucial card in the deck of any investor interested in the cannabis space.
+Azadian, along with Stephen Dahmer, CMO of Vireo Health VREO VREOF, Jon Vaught, CEO of Front Range Biosciences and Joe Feltham, COO of 4Front Ventures FFNT FFNTF shared their comments on how understanding the basic science behind the plant can be a crucial card in the deck of any investor interested in the cannabis space.

 ACS Laboratory CEO Roger Brown led the panel.